Placemaking—the act of making better places and spaces for entire communities—is part science, part art.

 Initially, I&C was curated to get people excited about science as part of Alfred P. Sloan’s nationwide Science on Screen program, introducing Innovation Quarter cornerstones like—you guessed it—innovation to the public by exploring the intersections of art and science.
 Yet, it has blossomed into a community event carefully curated to appeal to an inclusive audience, inviting all to enjoy Bailey Park and the facilities that thrive here.

 She looks forward to hosting more community events because of newly acquired equipment.
-She notes: “We recently received a grant to secure an outdoor projection screen that will allow us to show movies on the bottom lawn of Bailey Park.
+She notes: “We received a grant to secure an outdoor projection screen that will allow us to show movies on the bottom lawn of Bailey Park.
 This screen enables us to host a larger audience than previously possible in the iQ—and hold even more events across our entire community.
 The iQ will always be at the heart of what we do, and we hope to continue to serve the city through the art of film by providing this communal cinematic experience in Bailey Park for years to come.”

 Add this season of Innovation & Cinema to your calendar.